Tiruchirappalli

 Shri Anjaneyar

-Location of the temple : "Nandhi temple,Tirucharapalli, TN"
+Location of the temple: "Nandhi temple,Tirucharapalli, TN"

 Experience

-Ravana understood that Shri Anjaneya was an epitome of strength, valour, knowledge and intelligence.
-In-spite of that understanding he did not uphold Dharma.
+Ravana understood that Shri Anjaneya was the epitome of strength, valour, knowledge, and intelligence.
+Despite that understanding, he did not uphold Dharma.
 Let us adhere to Dharma and receive His blessings and knowledge.
-Let us be the recipient of Mukthi that is sanctioned by the Lord of Tiruchiramalai.
+Let us be the recipients of Mukthi which is sanctioned by the Lord of Tiruchiramalai.

-SRI HANUMAN
+SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST

-SRI HANUMAN THINKS DIFFERENTLY, THINKS FAST, THINKS AHEAD AND ACTS FOR SURE.
+THINKS AHEAD AND ACTS FOR SURE